The Department of Chemical Technology at Loyola was set up in 1978 and offers B.Sc Chemical Technology.

 The Department of Chemical Technology goes far beyond basic course administration.
 It is important for us that our students have additional academic options beyond the basic course.
 Here are a few highlights of options that we provide beyond core academics:

 Trips to manufacturing units solidify the lessons learnt during classes and give students exposure that can aid them in making good choices for themselves.
+We take students to different Chemical & Pharmaceutical Industries as a part of their curriculum.
+This helps the students to know the various unit operations and unit processes involved in the chemical industries.

 Of course, a key reason you would love the Department is the astounding infrastructure that we provide - tech-savvy classrooms, a multitude of laboratories, and a huge stock of books and journals.
 Drop by for a visit.